How To Save Money On Chick Starter Feed

 Don’t Leave Feed Out 24/7

 Let their feed run out before bedtime.
 Chicks don’t need to have food in front of them overnight and it only encourages rodents to stop by for a snack.
 So let them finish their feed or put it into a metal garbage can or other rodent proof container overnight, especially if they are in the barn or coop.

 For the first week of their lives, it is important to keep feed easily accessible in their brooder all day while they learn to eat and drink.
 But after this, you can start implementing additional cost-saving measures.

 After week 1, feed the chicks first thing in the morning and give them fresh water, but don’t give them more feed than they can finish in half an hour to an hour.
 Unless you have too many chicks eating from one container and the weaker ones are still trying to get in for their share, after an hour they will mostly be scratching for fun.
 Leaving a partially full container of feed out all day encourages them to scratch and waste.

 Feed More Often, In Smaller Amounts

 As they get older, you can decrease feedings to twice a day.
 Feed your flock inside the coop, where wild birds are less likely to eat feed or poop in it, which can spread disease.
 Older birds may be fed whole grains that cost less and have higher nutrient content.
+(Layers will need additional nutrients.)
 Make sure that your flock finishes feed before roosting at night.
 If they aren’t finishing it, reduce their rations.